SumiSastri/dev-blogs/docs/hardware-local-environments/part1-the-local-environment.md

 However, PC users with the Windows OS, also use their PCs and the choice, or bias is often personal.

 The Linux operating system, however, is not preloaded on many computers.
 It is an open-source OS that can be loaded on by programmers, or in the case of Apple, may be preloaded with the Ubuntu distribution system.
-A better understanding of how Linux is different from the MacOS or Windows OS, the article __What is Linux__ on [the official Linux site] (https://www.linux.com/what-is-linux/), is worth a read.
+A better understanding of how Linux is different from the MacOS or Windows OS, the article __What is Linux__ on [the official Linux site](https://www.linux.com/what-is-linux/), is worth a read.

 *REFERENCES*

 - [1]  __University of Wolongong Australia__ "Understanding operating systems", Accessed: Sep.
-22, 20224.
+22, 2024.
 [Available](https://www.uow.edu.au/student/support-services/academic-skills/online-resources/technology-and-software/operating-systems/)

 - [2] __Linux__ "What is Linux", Accessed: Sep.
-22, 20224.
+22, 2024.
 [Available](https://www.linux.com/what-is-linux/)